 The Italy - Venice Untour Includes:

 - One or two weeks in a personally selected private apartment in the heart of Venice.

-- Suggestions for booking your international flight from the U.S. to Venice, Italy, or we can purchase tickets on your behalf.
-(More information on Untours' air policies here.)
+- Suggestions for booking your international flight from the U.S. to Venice, or we can purchase tickets on your behalf.
+(Click for more information on Untours' air policies.)

 - Transfer from the Venice airport or rail station to your new Untours home (set arrival times only), and transport back to the airport or rail station on your departure.